-Getting locking into a long hosting term contract isn’t always the smartest choice for new bloggers or affiliate marketers.
+Getting locked into a long hosting term contract isn’t always the smartest choice for new bloggers or affiliate marketers.
 Around 90% quit after three months and usually after wasting a chunk of cash in the process.

 A good way of testing the water before committing to a longer-term investment is through Pay as you go monthly web hosting.
 Paying on a month-by-month basis is a smart option for those beginning their journey into blogging or affiliate marketing.